elcoosp/themmer/README.md

 }

 // Export with your theme
-// eturn an object with a getter
+// return an object with a getter
 // for each key in your theme (one level  deep) const themeAccessor = themmer(theme)